Sarthaksource/Credit-Card-Fraud-Detection/README.md

 -   **Multi-Model Approach**: Utilizes Logistic Regression, Random Forest, and XGBoost, combined into a powerful hybrid ensemble model for high accuracy.
 -   **Interactive Web Interface**: Predict single transactions via a manual form or upload a CSV file for batch processing.
 -   **Real-Time Results**: Get instant predictions with confidence scores and a clear interpretation of the result.
--   **Class Imbalance Handling**: Employs the SMOTE technique to create a balanced dataset for more effective model training.
+-   **Class Imbalance Handling**: Manages the skewed dataset by implementing **cost-sensitive learning** (class weighting) within the models to improve detection of rare fraud events.

 ## 📊 Performance Highlight

-The final hybrid model achieves an accuracy of **99.97%** and an F1-Score of **85.11%** on the test set, demonstrating high effectiveness in identifying fraudulent transactions.
+The final hybrid model achieves an accuracy of **99.94%** and an F1-Score of **83.42%** on the test set, demonstrating high effectiveness in identifying fraudulent transactions.

 ## 🔍 How to Use